percona/pmm-doc/docs/details/dashboards/dashboard-sharded-cluster-summary.md

 This dashboard provides a comprehensive view of your MongoDB sharded cluster's performance, health, and resource utilization.
 It offers insights into shard distribution, query operations, data balance, and replication status across your entire cluster.

+For MongoS (Router) specific monitoring, see the [MongoDB Router Summary](dashboard-mongodb-router-summary.md) dashboard.

 ![MongoDB Sharded Cluster Summary](../../_images/MongoDB_Sharded_Cluster_Summary.png)

 ## Overview